Chucky (TV series): Ratings

 Within its first week, the show attracted a total of 4.4 million viewers, half of them being in the 18-49 demographic, according to Nielsen Media Research.
 It was one of the highest-rated premieres of 2021 in cable television.
-With the episodes later debuting on both Syfy and USA Network's official YouTube channels for free, Chucky also gathered 2.9 million views combined in the United States, by October 25.
+With the episodes later debuting on both Syfy and USA Network's official YouTube channels for free, Chucky also gathered 2.9 million views combined in the United States by October 25.
 Although it was the second most in-demand new TV series in mid-November, the sixth episode saw a 10.9% decrease in viewership as the Christmas season approached.
 The seventh episode, "Twice the Grieving, Double the Loss", was watched by 0.348 million viewers on USA Network and 0.350 million on Syfy, meaning an increase in viewership compared to the previous episode.
-The first season ended with its eight episode and a smaller decrease in audience than the sixth, with 0.296 million viewers on Syfy and 0.313 million on USA Network.
+The first season ended with its eighth episode and a smaller decrease in audience than the sixth, with 0.296 million viewers on Syfy and 0.313 million on USA Network.

 The season two premiere was watched by 0.335 million viewers on Syfy and 0.320 million on USA Network.
 In the following two weeks, the show was watched by 4 million people.
-According to The Hollywood Reporter, Chucky was among the top 10 dramas in cable television among adults 18-49 in 2022.
+According to The Hollywood Reporter, Chucky was among the top 10 dramas in cable television among adults 18–49 in 2022.

 Accolades

+Future

+In March 2024, Don Mancini announced he was in the early stages of development on a new Chucky movie that would work in tandem with the series.

+In September 2024, he stated that the Chucky franchise would continue following the cancellation of the television series.